Mic92/drone-convert-nix/README.md

-A conversion extension to Nix evaluator for drone. _Please note this project requires Drone server version 1.4 or higher._
+A conversion extension to run hydra jobsets in drone in dedicated pipeline stages. _Please note this project requires Drone server version 1.4 or higher._

+Current status: WIP

 ## Installation